 The run-in-cloud operation:

 - Attaches to the VM's volumes.

-- Starts the VM on GCP, streaming storage as needed.
+- Starts the VM on Google Cloud, streaming storage as needed.

-Moves the instances in GCP back to their source, either on-premises or AWS.
+Moves the instances in Google Cloud back to their source.

 The move-back operation: